CapChrisCap/error_detection/docs/index.md

 ## Problem statement

-One new feature of the new Roboy version will be a increased maintainability.
+One new feature of the new Roboy version will be an increased maintainability.
 Therefore, the following features (just an excerpt!) will be implemented this semester (SS2017):

  * Improved Calibration